-Storm Group is Minneapolis’ Top Roofing Company for Wood Shingles
+Storm Group is Minneapolis’ Top Roofing Company for Wooden Shake Shingles

 The great thing about asphalt shingles is that they can give the look of natural wood.
 In areas where wooden shake shingles is popular, Owens Corning offers Woodmoor® shingles with a thicker appearance than standard shingles and an installed shape of staggered wood shake.
 Woodmoor® Shingles are designed to transform your home with a rich texture reminiscent of wood shake but with added durability and less maintenance.
 Plus, these composite roofing products offer high, Class A fire-resistance standards.
 They also come in several distinctive colors inspired by nature—giving your roof the warm look of real wood.